Industries / Retail

 Is Copilot useful for frontline work?

-It can be, but only if the experience is designed around how frontline teams actually access information and complete tasks.
+It can be, but only if the experience is designed around how frontline teams access information and complete tasks.